 If you want to implement new TraCI commands for interacting with (or getting data from) the running road traffic simulation, the SUMO TraCI documentation has a list of available commands.

-We are trying to build an interactive repository of questions and answers on Stack Overflow.
-If you cannot find an answer to your question on there, feel free to add it to the list (tagging it as OMNeT++ and Veins so fellow users can benefit from an answer).
+If you cannot find an answer to your question on there, feel free to add it to the list: Either ask on Stack Overflow (for programming questions related to Veins) or ask on Super User (for questions about using Veins).
+Please tag your question as OMNeT++ and Veins so fellow users can benefit from an answer.
 Your participation in answering existing questions or improving answers would also be highly appreciated.
-There is also a wealth of answers on the OMNeT++ Google Group (if you seek help with network simulation, not road traffic simulation, as well as using OMNeT++ in general as opposed to Veins in particular).

 Before you ask, though, please make sure you've read through and followed the Veins tutorial closely.
 If you need help with the tutorial, make sure to state which steps worked and which step is giving you problems.
 If you need help with more advanced topics, please make sure to mention that you were able to follow the tutorial.